Restriction and decoupling estimates for the hyperbolic paraboloid in $\mathbb{R}^3$: Introduction

+The proof of Theorem \ref{restriction-thm} uses incidence estimates established in \cite{Wang-Wu}.
 We remark that when it comes to our use of incidence geometry, there is no difference between the hyperbolic and the elliptic paraboloid.
 This is because in both cases, the normal vector is both injective and (essentially) surjective.

+\begin{acknowledgement} \rm We are grateful to Jacob Glidewell and Shengwen Gan for pointing out typos in the earlier version of the manuscript. \end{acknowledgement}

 {\bf Notation:} Throughout the paper, we use $\# E$ to denote the cardinality of a finite set.
 For $A,B\geq 0$, we use $A\lesssim B$ to mean $A\leq CB$ for an absolute constant (independent of scales) $C$, and use $A\sim B$ to mean $A\lesssim B$ and $B\lesssim A$.
 For a given $\de<1$, we use $ A \lessapprox B$ to denote $A\leq c_{\upsilon}\de^{-\upsilon} B$ for all $\upsilon>0$ (same notation applies to a given $R>1$ by taking $\de=R^{-1}$).
 We use $B_R$ to denote a ball of radius $R$ in $\ZR^3$.